-4.1 The setting of targets against the operational and other performance indicators enables the Service to define in key areas the improvements which contribute to making West Midlands safer and manage the resources allocated to this work.
+4.1 The setting of targets against the operational and other performance indicators enables the Service to define in key areas the improvements which contribute to making the West Midlands safer, stronger and healthier, and to manage the resources allocated to this work.
 The Service continues to improve and meet targets across a range of indicators.

 Ref.
-AU/SC/Feb/20802173
+AU/SC/June/

-- 4.2 Appendix 1 details the performance against our: - Service Delivery Performance Indicators (Response, Prevention and Protection) - People Support Services Performance Indicators - Safety, Health and Environment Performance Indicators - Strategic Objectives as outlined in 'The Plan' and milestones due for completion within the fourth quarter of 2016/2017.
+4.2 Appendix 1 details the performance against our:

+- Service Delivery Performance Indicators (Response, Prevention and Protection) - People Support Services Performance Indicators - Safety, Health and Environment Performance Indicators - Strategic Objectives as outlined in 'The Plan' and milestones due for completion within the fourth quarter of 2016/2017.